 Today, however, this assertion could relate to sports or even politics.
 If you support a football team, as I do, then you’ll know what faith and passion feel like.

 Each season you start with faith in your team that they will perform and deliver.
 This is backed up by passionate support of your team.

 If you’ve ever been to a football match in England, you will see this passion on full display.
 My team, Liverpool, has some of the most passionate fans in the country.
 Watching a match at the ground is a visceral experience where like your part of something greater.

 The delirium when Liverpool win is all-consuming, while the despair when they lose is overwhelming.
 Trying to explain this to someone who doesn’t follow football is like trying to explain quantum mechanics to a toddler.

 Passion cannot be taught.
 It has to be felt to be understood.
-It’s one of those concepts were you know what it feels like, but it’s much harder to explain.
+It’s one of those concepts where you know what it feels like, but it’s much harder to explain.

 To experience passion you have to place your faith in something or someone.
 Once you do, you’ll understand what all the fuss is about.

 Takeaway 3 – Is faith rooted in paradox?

 This is an interesting question and can be looked at from a religious angle and in regards to a sports team.
 With Abraham, the paradox is that he killed his son, yet is regarded as the father of Abrahamic religions.

 Is there not a paradox in this?
 That a man who is essentially a murderer, revered as the founder of major religions?
 The answer is yes.